-The Calgary Catholic School District, in partnership with SAIT, offers students an opportunity to earn a Dual-Credit Nutrition for Healthy Lifestyles Certificate in addition to an Alberta High School Diploma upon completion of their Grade 12 year.
-This is a two-year program offered to district students.
+In partnership with SAIT, the district offers a free two-year program earn a Dual-Credit Nutrition for Healthy Lifestyles Certificate in addition to an Alberta High School Diploma upon completion of their Grade 12 year.

-The focus of this program is nutrition, as it relates to human development and disease, current trends and the principles of critically evaluating information about nutrition.
-Topics, such as sports nutrition, health promotion, adult behaviour change process and education are also taught.
-Students will be provided with hands-on experience modifying and evaluating recipes for specific population needs and will complete a special project related to their areas of interest in healthy living.
+The program focuses on nutrition and its role in human development, disease, current trends and the principles of critically evaluating information about nutrition.
+Students will also learn about sports nutrition, health promotion and behaviour change.
+Students will modify and evaluate recipes for population needs and complete a major project related to their areas of interest in healthy living.